ujjwalgarg100204/EvoExpo/README.md

 ## Features

--Exclusive feature of Roles
+- Exclusive feature of Roles
--Role can be given various tasks with deadlines too.
+- Role can be given various tasks with deadlines too.
--Custom landing pages
+- Custom landing pages
--Human Error correction
+- Human Error correction
-     -Provides deadline warnings, push alerts, reminders, and priorities.
+     - Provides deadline warnings, push alerts, reminders, and priorities.
-     -
--Seeing past events
+- Seeing past events
--Calendar view
+- Calendar view
--Financial Management for the event
+- Financial Management for the event
--Bulk promotional emails to the participants
+- Bulk promotional emails to the participants
--

 ## Installation